-Adams et al, 16
+69 Adams et al, 16

-&lt;sup>70 One of the nineteen, the John Martin House at 123 Massasoit Avenue, has a late 17th century core.
+70 One of the nineteen, the John Martin House at 123 Massasoit Avenue, has a late 17th century core.
 A twentieth building was not included in Appendix 1 because there is a lack of consensus as to when it was constructed, and it was also apparently built for mixed residential and commercial use: the "Geroge R. Kinnicutt Tavern and Stage Office" at 509 County Road.
 The Barrington Preservation Society plaque on the house (date of issue unknown) gives the date of the building as 1785.
 The 1993 Barrington survey publication (Adams et al, 59) identified it as a ca. 1840 Greek Revival structure built by George R. Kinnicutt, tavern keeper and proprietor of a stage coach line, which "replaced another public house that was owned in the late 1780s by George's father Joseph Kinnicutt."
 Whatever its true provenance, that building has been much altered.

-(NR, 2005), which lies less than a quarter mile southwest of the General Thomas Allin House.
-A 11⁄2-story, gable-roofed dwelling, it is the oldest house within a historic district that is otherwise characterized by dwellings of the late 19th and early to mid-20th centuries, and most of its colonial-era features were obscured by later alterations.
-The Allen-West House at 153 George Street in northern Barrington (ca. 1763; NR, individually listed, 2013) is a 11⁄2-story, gable-roofed Georgian-style dwelling with an off-center chimney and a four-bay façade; it is the only 18th-century house in town that is still surrounded by extensive open space, and it is also an early example of a "square plan," with three principal rooms of varying sizes arrayed around a triangular chimney stack, and a fourth smaller unheated room in one corner next to the main stairway.
+and in number of bays on the façade (three, four, or five).
+All of these houses have experienced some degree of exterior alteration, such as one or more additions, construction of a front porch, removal of the characteristic central chimney, and/or installation of windows, trim elements and other features representing later architectural styles such as Greek Revival or Late Victorian.
+There are two 18th-century Barrington dwellings already listed in the National Register, one being the Alfred Drown House at 13 Alfred Drowne Road (early 18th century, moved to its current site ca. 1830), a contributing building within the Alfred Drowne Road Historic District (NR, 2005), which lies less than a quarter mile southwest of the General Thomas Allin House.71 A 11⁄2-story, gable-roofed dwelling, it is the oldest house within a historic district that is otherwise characterized by dwellings of the late 19th and early to mid-20th centuries, and most of its colonial-era features were obscured by later alterations.
+The Allen-West House at 153 George Street in northern Barrington (ca. 1763; NR, individually listed, 2013) is a 11⁄2-story, gableroofed Georgian-style dwelling with an off-center chimney and a four-bay facade; it is the only 18th-century house in town that is still surrounded by extensive open space, and it is also an early example of a "square plan," with three principal rooms of varying sizes arrayed around a triangular chimney stack, and a fourth smaller unheated room in one corner next to the main stairway.72

 The General Thomas Allin House is an excellent, highly intact example of a pre-Revolutionary War house with later additions and alterations that reflect their respective time periods.
 The main block has a center-chimney plan, a nearly symmetrical five-bay façade, and a $2\frac{1}{2}$ -story handhewn timber frame pegged together with mortise-and-tenon joints and topped with a flank gable roof.
 The foundation and cellar are constructed of fieldstone.
-The south-facing main entrance, centered on the façade, has a Georgian-style surround composed of original fluted pilasters and a triangular pediment that was restored in 1951, its design based on a late- $19^{th}$ -century historic photo (Figure 2).
-The clapboards on the façade and wood shingles on the side and rear elevations, and the plain trim (cornice, corner boards, water table, window surrounds) are typical of a late- $18^{th}$ -century farmhouse.
+The south-facing main entrance, centered on the façade, has a Georgian-style surround composed of original fluted pilasters and a triangular pediment that was restored in 1951, its design based on a late- 19^{th} -century historic photo (Figure 2).
+The clapboards on the façade and wood shingles on the side and rear elevations, and the plain trim (cornice, corner boards, water table, window surrounds) are typical of a late- 18^{th} -century farmhouse.
 The Federal-style, six-over-six, wood double hung sash windows throughout most of the house are in-kind replacements, but five historic Federal six-over-six windows with molded trim survive on the second floor north (rear) elevation.